qiongxiao/torch-learning/Torch/Mnist/README.md

-# Torch - LeNet
+# Torch - Mnist - LeNet

 ## Introduction

-Basic torch code for classifying MNIST dataset.
+Basic torch code for classifying mnist dataset.
 The accuracy rate can be up to 99.20% after 10 epochs.

 LeNet Construction shows as follows,